sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/DataBricksOnAzure.md

 - One hot encoding is inefficient for tree based algorithms.
 For categorical variables it is better to use Label encoding.
 But the danger in this is that:
      If categorical data is not truly  ordinal the tree will end up making splits that do not make sense, because the model will interpret these numbers as ranked

+## Tree pre-pruning
+Pre-pruning criteria can include:
+● Maximum tree depth
+○ limiting how deep the tree grows (how many levels of splitting) ● Minimum node size
+○ requiring that each node have a minimum number of data points in order to split it further
+● Minimum leaf size
+○ Requiring at least a certain number of data points in each leaf ● Maximum features
+○ maximum number of features to consider at each split ○ Introduces randomness